Predators’ Roman Josi wins Norris Trophy; Capitals’ John Carlson finishes second

 The announcement came during an unconventional NHL Awards show broadcast from the NHL’s bubble in Edmonton before Game 2 of the Stanley Cup finals.
 Hall of Famer Paul Coffey virtually presented the Norris Trophy to Josi.

 Josi had 16 goals and 49 assists, franchise records for a defenseman.
-He also scored the most points in a season by any Predators player since 2009 and had the eighth-best scoring season in team history.
+He also scored the most points in a season by a Predators player since 2009 and had the eighth-best scoring season in team history.

+After missing out on the Norris, Carlson was named to the NHL’s first all-star team, joining Josi, goaltender Connor Hellebuyck (Winnipeg) and forwards Leon Draisaitl (Edmonton), David Pastrnak (Boston) and Artemi Panarin (New York Rangers).

 Carlson was a finalist for the first time in his career after finishing fourth in voting after the 2018-19 season and fifth in 2017-18.
-Even after his scoring pace slowed in the weeks before the NHL was forced to shut down in March because of the novel coronavirus pandemic, Carlson averaged 1.09 points per game, the most by a defenseman since Ray Bourque, Sergei Zubov and Al MacInnis (Calgary Flames) each matched or eclipsed that mark in the 1993-94 season.
+Even after his scoring pace slowed in the weeks before the NHL was forced to shut down in March because of the novel coronavirus pandemic, Carlson averaged 1.09 points per game, the most by a defenseman since Ray Bourque, Sergei Zubov and Al MacInnis matched or eclipsed that mark in the 1993-94 season.

-Bourque won the Norris Trophy that season.
+Bourque won the Norris that season.

-Carlson was named an alternate captain for the Capitals for the first time this season and had a blazing offensive start to the season.
+Carlson was named an alternate captain for the Capitals for the first time this season and had a blazing offensive start.
 After Carlson recorded five goals and 15 assists in his first 11 games, teammates started openly campaigning for him, with Capitals captain Alex Ovechkin starting a “JohnnyforNorris” hashtag on Twitter.

-Carlson earned the NHL’s First Star of the Week on Dec.
-9, posting three goals and three assists in three games.
 By Dec.
-31, Carlson had 50 points through 41 games, putting him on pace for 100 points if the season was to be completed as scheduled and earning him some lofty comparisons.
+31, Carlson had 50 points in 41 games, putting him on pace for 100 points if the season had been completed as scheduled and earning him some lofty comparisons.
 There have only been 14 100-point seasons by defensemen in NHL history, and Coffey and Bobby Orr have 11 of them.
-No defenseman has finished a season with 100 points since Brian Leetch in 1991-92.
+No defenseman has finished a season with at least 100 points since Brian Leetch had 102 in 1991-92.

-“To see him mentioned with those kind of people, it is crazy,” Carlson’s dad, Dick, said in mid-December as he watched John practice in Tampa during the Capitals’ mentors trip.
-“You kind of have to knock yourself in the head and say, ‘Holy cow, is this your kid?’”
+“To see him mentioned with those kind of people, it is crazy,” Carlson’s father, Dick, said in mid-December as he watched John practice in Tampa during the Capitals’ mentors trip.
+“You kind of have to knock yourself in the head and say, ‘Holy cow, is this your kid?’ ”

 Former Capitals star defenseman Calle Johansson said in a phone interview from his native Sweden over the weekend that he felt Carlson’s game was the most consistent of the three finalists and he was deserving of the award.